hasselj/hasselj.github.io/index.md

 My favorite thing about Cybersecurity is the constant cat and mouse game that exists between attackers and defenders.
 From my experience as a software developer and Cybersecurity engineer, I have found detection engineering to be one of my strong suits.
 My goal is to take the conceptual thoughts I have in my head and turn them into tangible projects that allow me to learn the newest technologies while staying relevant in this rapidly changing field.

-## Project - Operating System Bootloader and x86 kernel
+## Project - Operating System Bootloader and x86 kernel, May 2023 - Present
 This project creates a minimal operating system loader utilizing the UEFI Development Kit (EDK2) that loads a file from a storage location into memory and passes control to it.
 This file happens to be my own x86 operating system kernel that is in the very early stages of development.